 In today’s competitive business environment while it is critical to hire good people, it has also become increasingly tough to find the ‘right’ talent.
-Without understanding the hiring strategies for startups, and in particular for your own startup, you could be in big trouble.
+Without understanding the hiring tips for startups, and in particular for your own startup, you could be in big trouble.
 Without a good team, it would be almost impossible for a startup to succeed or even remain in existence for too long.
 Irrespective of the founder and co-founders, a company’s reputation and success rests largely on its workforce.
-"If you think it's expensive to hire a professional to do the job, wait until you hire an amateur." - Red Adair.
-This quote is possibly one of the best hiring strategies for startups.
+“If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.” – Red Adair.
+This quote is possibly one of the best hiring tips for startups.

-A look at some of the top hiring strategies:
+A look at some of the top hiring tips for startups:

 1. There is a right time to hire

 While a workforce is essential, the person responsible for hiring must decide whether it is time to hire, and if yes, which positions to hire for, and which ones can be filled later.
 Hiring simply because the startup has the funds, or because the business plan entailed it, are not the right reasons to hire.
 Startups should typically follow contemporary models, and hence hiring simply to fill vacant positions would not be the ideal method, since this is a traditional mindset.
-Among the best hiring strategies for startups, is determining the true need to hire, post meticulous planning, and thrashing out all the details.
+Among the best hiring tips for startups, is determining the true need to hire, post meticulous planning, and thrashing out all the details.

 2. Commitment to Invest Time

 After planning and deciding that your startup does need to hire, the next most crucial step is to commit time to the hiring activity.
 Hiring is time consuming, cumbersome, and can prove herculean even for the most seasoned recruiter.
 Startups must function at a speedier pace than established companies must.
 Hence, this aspect combined with fewer human resources, cutting corners for swift hiring becomes the norm.
 However, this is when bad hiring happens, leading to bigger problems moving forward.
 It is essential that the recruitment exercise is given due attention and adequate amount of time to make it successful.